Find the trade or job you want to do – then talk to the people who can make your apprenticeship or traineeship happen.

 Now find an employer who will take you on as an apprentice or trainee

 - Talk to local businesses and find out how they recruit for apprentices or trainees.
-Someone in your area might be looking for someone right now.
-Check the Register of Approved Employers for employers registered to take on apprentices or trainees in your field of choice.
-An employer can also add trades and vocations to their scope of registration if they are not currently registered in your field of choice.
+An employer in your area might be looking for someone right now.
+Check the Training and Skills Register for employers registered to take on apprentices or trainees in your field of choice.

 - Check advertisements in newspapers: is anyone looking for apprentices or trainees?
 The employment section is the best place to start.
 Remember, some newspapers have online job ads that you can search.

-- Try online job sites such as JobSearch, the Jobs Services Australia’s online jobs board.
+- Try online job sites such as jobactive.
 Commercial websites can be useful.
 Try these sites by searching the web using terms such as jobs South Australia.
 Look for businesses looking for apprentices or trainees.

-- Consider a group training organisation (GTO).
-A GTO will employ you as an apprentice or trainee and send you out to work with a host employer.
-The GTO keeps an eye on you while you’re there, pays your wages and helps you figure out any issues.
-It also organises your off-job training.
+- Consider a Group Training Organisation (GTO).
+A GTO will employ you as an apprentice or trainee and place you with a host employer to do your on-job training.
+The GTO will check on your progress, assist you with any concerns and pay your wages.
+They will also organise your off-job training.

 Get more information on group training organisations.

-Once an employer has agreed to take you on as an apprentice or trainee, they will contact their nearest Australian Apprenticeships Centre (AAC).
+Once an employer has agreed to take you on as an apprentice or trainee, they will contact their nearest Apprenticeship Network Provider (ANP).

 - help you and your employer draw up a training contract

-- complete and lodge the training contract with Traineeship and Apprenticeship Services (TAS) within the South Australian government
+- complete and lodge the training contract to Regulation and Contract Management within the South Australian Government

 - provide information on where to get help if you run into problems.

-To find your nearest Australian Apprenticeships Centre, go to Find my AAC or call 13 38 73.
+To find your nearest Apprenticeship Network Provider, go to Find my ANP or call 13 38 73.

 Then find a training provider

-Your apprenticeship or traineeship is generally made up of two types of training: on-job training (learning on the job under your employer or supervisor) and off-job.
+Your apprenticeship or traineeship is generally made up of two types of training: on-job training (learning on the job under your employer or supervisor) and off-job training.

-As part of its service, your training provider will tell you what off-job training components (often called units of competency) are needed to complete your qualification.
+As part of their service, your training provider will tell you what off-job training components (often called units of competency) are needed to complete your qualification.

 Your employer may have suggestions or a preference about where you can get this training.
 However, you make the final decision together (many people prefer to study close to where they live or work).